AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of the application asking for a new Project Title](images/user-guide/maintenance-mode/update-project-title.png)

-As you can see in Figure CHANGEFIGUREVALUE, there are more options available to you, these are the options associated with [Maintenance Mode](#using-maintenance-mode), therefore you can find more information by reading the [Maintenance Mode](#using-maintenance-mode) section of this user guide.
+As you can see in the figure above, there are more options available to you, these are the options associated with [Maintenance Mode](#using-maintenance-mode), therefore you can find more information by reading the [Maintenance Mode](#using-maintenance-mode) section of this user guide.

 \newpage